fivepandasna/Canva-Pro-Elements/README.md

 Currently elements will only download in their original colours
 </details>

-## NOTE: The extension isn't currently functional and shouldn't be downloaded as all it does is scrape images
+## NOTE: This is the experimental branch and shouldn't be downloaded as its function may be unknown.
+Any working features will be merged to the main branch.

 ### Project Goals
 <details>